Table of contents

 • Significant rehab/improvements have been completed.

-• The borrower provides documentation of before-and-after conditions (photos, scopes of work, or receipts).
+• The borrower provides documentation of before-and-after conditions (photos, scope of work, or receipts).

 Key Factors Affecting Seasoning